 The Teeth Cleaning Procedure

 When you come in for a cleaning, your dental hygienist identifies and removes plaque—a soft film that can be removed by brushing—and tartar—a hardened plaque that requires dental instruments for removal.
 We make every effort to clean all surfaces of your teeth, including the tiny spaces between your teeth and along gum-lines where bacteria gather.

 We often complete the cleaning with prophy paste.
 Its coarse quality, which removes any remaining plaque as it dissolves into a finer texture, leaves the teeth shiny and smooth.
 We inform you of any areas where plaque and tartar build-up, so you can give those places extra attention by flossing and brushing each day.
 Our goal is to enable you to easily and effectively care for your teeth.

 No. Prophylaxis—a fancy word for teeth cleaning—is the only dental procedure of its kind.
 Prophylaxis involves a routine teeth cleaning every six months.

 The procedures that are sometimes called “cleanings” are actually periodontal treatments:

-- Full Mouth Debridement—a pre-cleaning for those with severe calculus build up.
+- Full Mouth Debridement—a procedure for those with severe calculus build up.

-- Scaling and Root Planing—a deep cleaning for those with early stages of gum disease.
+- Scaling and Root Planing—”gum therapy” for those with periodontal disease.

-- Perio Maintenance—a periodontal cleaning for those with a history of gum disease.
+- Perio Maintenance—a more frequent cleaning for those with a history of gum disease.